ananfito/100-days-of-code/readme.md

 ### Day 17: August 22, 2022

-**Today's Progress:** Today I started the [Basic Algorithm Scripting](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-algorithm-scripting) section on the JavaScript course from freeCodeCamp.
+**Today's Progress:** Today I started the [Basic Algorithm Scripting](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-algorithm-scripting) section of the JavaScript course from freeCodeCamp.
 I'm currently 31% complete with this section.
 Today's challenges focused on writing algorithms to solve a specific task and incorporated a lot of the concepts taught up until this point.

 **Thoughts:** Today's challenges were more exercise-based rather than guided examples.
 I really enjoyed this because it was an opportunity to put what I've learned so far into practice.
 Specifically, I got to practice creating algorithms that used loops to count elements of arrays or write function to accomplish a task like finding the largest word in a string.
 And I got to practice finding solutions on my own via web/forum searches to piece together the program (a key skill for any developer).